Matthew1309/conda_env_files/README.md

   5. Make sure that the conda env, PCST in my case, has the irkernel conda installed otherwise the kernel just wont connect!
+  6. If we already have an R installed on our device, we can do `install.packages('IRkernel')` in it, then pass the path into the above kernel, restart our jupyter lab, and boom!
+We can now use our R env created in Rstudio in jupyter with no conda install quirks!